|MEETING PLACE:||Red Lion Hotel, 621 21st Street, Lewiston, Idaho, 83501|

 - All meals from lunch on day 1 through lunch on the last day with limited beer and wine with dinner

-- 3 nights catered camping
+- 3 or 4 nights catered camping

 - One small waterproof bag for camera and other small items you’ll want during the day (approximate sealed size: 17” tall x 9” diameter)

 - Two-person tents on a shared basis (there is a $30 charge for a private tent)

 - Sleep kit consisting of a sleeping bag, ground tarp, sheet, pillow and pillowcase and sleeping pad is pre packed and will be waiting for you at camp

 - Personal flotation device (PFD) which must be worn at all times on the river in compliance with safety regulations

 - 12-ounce insulated Klean Kanteen with Café Lid to use for drinks in camp

 - For clients with a high interest in using the inflatable kayaks, we will bring a limited supply of wetsuits.
 If you have your own, please feel free to bring it with you